lovasoa/pff-extract/README.md

 ### Correctness

-This program should handle all files, even malformed ones, safely, and display a clear error message when it fails to process a file.
+This program should handle all files safely, even malformed ones, and display a clear error message when it fails to process a file.
-Version 0.7 was fuzzed for multiple hours on 12 instances of [AFL](https://github.com/google/AFL), without any crashes.
+Version 0.7 was fuzzed for multiple hours on 12 instances of [AFL](https://github.com/google/AFL), without any crash.
 The program should be safe from memory errors.
 However, this is a free software that comes without any warranty of any kind.
 If you find an error, you can [report it](https://github.com/lovasoa/pff-extract/issues/new).